 Bandzoogle is one of the best website hosting options for musicians because you keep 100% of your music sales.
 You can display and sell your music exactly how you want: offer songs for free, charge a fixed amount, or let your fans name their own price.
 It also integrates well with Bandcamp and Soundcloud.

 8tracks is a music platform centered on discovering playlists.
 It’s good for finding new music, particularly mixes.
 Songs are organized on curated playlists by theme.
 You can connect your account with other musical platforms and social media.
 Listeners can choose between the free version or 8tracks Plus which supports upcoming creators.
 Though it’s not made for offline use, 8tracks Pro gives you access to a great set of needed analytics

 There are so many options for musicians and bands to host music online nowadays.
 I would say that you almost have to aim for the big dawgs – Amazon Music, Spotify, and Apple Music.
 Add to that uploading to YouTube (and not even the music version, but the video streaming service).
 They have the most traffic and the most likelihood of discoverability, and the best algorithms.

 Beyond that, you don’t need to upload your music to every platform out there, choose which are best.
-Unless you have the bandwidth in your day or a social media management team that can keep everything updated.
-Then, maybe you should have a presence on other platforms.
+Unless you have the bandwidth in your day or a social media management team.

 Just keep in mind that you have to maintain management of these things.
 You also might want to limit them to those that appeal to your specific needs.
 Do you need to sell tracks or build your community?
 Do you want a platform that will integrate with other sites, one that is perfect for promotion and marketing, or one that provides great analytics?
 All of the above?